mlbench

 df_test <- df[-splitIndex,]

-tuneGrid <- expand.grid(mtry = 2:4)
+value that produces the greatest accuracy?tuneGrid <- expand.grid(mtry = 2:4)

 trControl <- trainControl(method = "cv",